GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 3: Electoral Integrity

 1. Secret ballot with independent districting and multiple voting methods.
+2. **Universal Application:** All elections for federal office, including President, Congressional representatives, and Judicial confirmations, shall be conducted using ranked-choice voting.
+- Voters shall rank candidates in order of preference
+- If no candidate receives majority (50%+1) of first-choice votes, an instant runoff process shall occur
+- The candidate with fewest votes is eliminated, and their votes redistributed to next preferences
+- Process continues until one candidate achieves majority support
+3. **Ballot Access:** The ranking system shall accommodate no fewer than five candidate choices, with write-in options available

 ### Section 4: Voting Access